Wheelchair Rugby League

 Coached by Mike Swainger, the side reached the final of the inaugural Challenge Trophy Final in 2019, as well as recording a record score against North Wales Crusaders, 190-10, in the same season!

-The side use state-of-the-art facilities at the club’s Centre of Excellence at the University of Hull.
+The side use state-of-the-art facilities at the club’s Centre of Excellence at the University of Hull, which was visited by HRH The Princess of Wales in October 2023, celebrating the inclusivity demonstrated by Hull FC.

 The Hull FC Wheelchair roster is as follows: